Is Your Car Model Driving Up Your Insurance Premium?

 Car insurance rates vary by make and model.
 Find out if your car is raising or lowering your premium.

-With tariffs expected to raise car prices, some drivers are looking to buy a new car before those tariffs kick in.
-If you’re among them, you might want to doublecheck which make and model you’re considering before you sign the paperwork.
+If you're in the market to buy a car, you might want to doublecheck the make and model you’re considering before you sign the paperwork.
 If you don’t, your car insurance premium could suffer.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.